alienlebarge/alienlebargech-v3/src/_content/articles/2019-04-30-i-fucked-up-my-social-feed.md

  - rss
 ---

-Today, I've updated my RSS and JSON feed.
+Last week, I've updated my RSS and JSON feed.
 This had some consequences.

 ## Situation